Family and Divorce Solicitors serving Inverness and the Highlands, Scotland

 Safeguard your closest relationships through the expert legal advice of Innes & Mackay family solicitors

-Many parents believe that they can move away with a child in their care, without the other parent’s consent.
+Many parents wrongly assume they can move away — with the child or children in their care — without the other parent’s consent.

-The Children (Scotland) Act 1995 provides that a move within the UK does not require the specific consent of the other parent.
-However, the parent remaining could apply to the Court for an order preventing the move.
+If the move is within the UK, the parent moving does not require the specific consent of the other parent.
+However, the parent not moving could apply to the Court for an order preventing the move.

-Moving a child a considerable distance from his or her other parent is a matter directly affecting the child’s welfare and should be discussed fully and openly between the parents in the hope that agreement can be reached.
+Moving a child a considerable distance from his or her other parent is a matter that directly affects the child’s welfare.
+It should be discussed fully and openly between the parents in the hope that agreement can be reached.

-If no agreement can be reached, the parent looking to relocate outwith the UK will require to obtain a Court Order so as not to breach the provisions of the 1995 Act.
+If no agreement can be reached, the parent looking to relocate outside of the UK will require a Court Order to do so.

-Recently, the Courts have treated relocation within the UK in the same way as international cases.
+Recently, the Courts have started to treat relocation within the UK in the same way as international cases.

-The parent seeking to move must cross three important hurdles to persuade the Court to grant the order, namely:-
+The parent seeking to move must cross three hurdles to persuade the Court to grant the order:

-- That it is in the best interests of the child to move.
+- The move is in the best interests of the child.